 Cloud Vendor Tools—AWS

 Public cloud platforms like AWS, Azure, and Google Cloud offer an increasing number of tools and microservices, but stitching them together to build enterprise-class AI and IoT applications is exceedingly complex and costly.

-The problem with this approach is that because these systems lack a model-driven architecture like that of the C3 AI Suite, described in the following section, programmers still need to employ structured programming to stitch together the various services.
+The problem with this approach is that because these systems lack a model-driven architecture like that of the C3 AI Application Platform, described in the following section, programmers still need to employ structured programming to stitch together the various services.
 This results in the same type of complexity previously described – many lines of spaghetti code and numerous interdependencies that create brittle applications that are difficult and costly to maintain.

 The difference between using structured programming with cloud vendor services and using the model-driven architecture of the C3 AI Application Platform is dramatic.
 To demonstrate this stark difference, C3 AI commissioned a third-party consultancy to develop an AI reliability application designed to run on the AWS cloud platform.
 The consultancy – a Premier AWS Consulting Partner, with significant experience developing enterprise applications on AWS for Fortune 2000 customers – was asked to develop the application using two different approaches: the C3 AI Application Platform and structured programming.